King's Quest (2015 video game): Plot

-The main is about Graham coming to the kingdom to take part in a Knight Tournament to become a Knight of Daventry, and the winner will also be in the running to become the next king.
-The story involves Graham having to defeat each of the other knights at various challenges.
+The main story is about Graham coming to the kingdom to take part in a Knight Tournament to become a Knight of Daventry, and the winner will also be in the running to become the next king.
+Graham must defeat each of the other knights at various challenges.
 He befriends one of the knights Achaka, who teaches him how to properly use his bow, but witnesses his death to the dragon (Achaka is often seen to be his 'best' and lost friend throughout the series, even as much as seeing his ghost in the final chapter).
-Ultimately he defeats the last knight Manny at a game of Wits, and banishes the evil knight from the kingdom.Chapter 3: Once Upon A Climb completely reimagines the events from King's Quest II: Romancing the Throne by taking the story of the princess trapped in the tower by an evil witch Hagatha, but now there are two princesses trapped in the same tower, trapped along with the witch who is herself a princess as well.
+Ultimately he defeats the last knight Manny at a game of Wits, and banishes the evil knight from the kingdom.

+Chapter 3: Once Upon A Climb completely reimagines the events from King's Quest II: Romancing the Throne by taking the story of the princess trapped in the tower by an evil witch Hagatha, but now there are two princesses trapped in the same tower, trapped along with the witch who is also a princess.
 Graham himself becomes trapped with them in the tower, and has to figure out how to escape.
 The player ends up choosing between the two princesses (both who will end up the 'canon' Valanice for the player based on whoever is chosen) to be his wife.
-The synopsis suggests that the original story players may remember was only a fairy tale, and that the new series tells the real and more complicated story.Chapter 4: Snow Place Like Home reimagined elements of King's Quest III: To Heir Is Human, including the details of how Alexander was stolen with the Royal Family (in the original story it is said Alexander had 'disappeared', and no one knew what had happened to him or who had taken him), as well as elements of Alexander's stay in Llewdor.
+The synopsis suggests that the original story players may remember was only a fairy tale, and that the new series tells the real and more complicated story.

+Chapter 4: Snow Place Like Home reimagined elements of King's Quest III: To Heir Is Human, including the details of how Alexander was stolen with the Royal Family (in the original story it is said Alexander had "disappeared", and no one knew what had happened to him or who had taken him), and elements of Alexander's stay in Llewdor.
 Manannan fled there soon after the kidnapping, with Alexander imprisoned in a mansion.
 Alexander and Mordon were trained in magic in preparation to conquer Daventry, and usurp the throne.